hmmohsin/DAS/README.md

 4- Use ssh command information and your favourit ssh client to login to node with ID *C-1*\
 5- clone DAS code *git clone https://github.com/hmmohsin/DAS.git* under your emulab home directory (e.g. /users/peter/)\
 6- *cd DAS* and *make*\
-7- *cd run && ./run.sh* This script will setup hadoop cluster, generate dummy data and upload that data into hdfs cluster.
-This step will take upto 20 minutes, make sure not to interrupt the process. \
+7- *cd run && ./run.sh* This script will setup hadoop cluster, generate dummy data files and upload that data into hdfs cluster.
+With defualt settings the script will generate 10000 files of 10MB each.
+This step will take upto 30 minutes.
+To change the number of files change **fileCount=10000** to desired number in **run/run.sh**\.
 8- *cd ../METADATA && python gen_metaFile.py hdfs* This will fetch files metadata from HDFS namenode to local node, bypassing the need to contact namenode for each get request.

 ### Configuration